-- A. Bored casing inside diameter shall be 4-inches for 2-inch service lines in accordance with the Service Connection Standard Detail drawings as shown within the Construction Drawings. - B. Steel casing must be used for lateral encased crossings at all TxDOT roadways. - C. HDPE casing may be used for County or residential roadways if approved by Owner/Engineer. - 3.3 TAPPING PVC WATER MAINS - A. Single meter service shall include PVC adaptor coupling with corporation stop. - 3.4 SINGLE SERVICE LINE- SINGLE AND DUAL METERS - A. Single service lines with single and dual meters shall conform to the Service Connection Standard Detail drawings as shown within the Construction Drawings. - 3.5 TAPPING ASBESTOS CEMENT WATER MAINS (AC PIPE) - A. Service line tapping of AC pipe shall be completed during the period immediately before or after hydrostatic pressure testing operations so that subsequent flushing will maximize the elimination of contaminants associated with the tapping process. - B. Direct tapping into the pipe wall without use of a service saddle will not be allowed.
+- A. Bored casing inside diameter shall be 4-inches for 2-inch service lines in accordance with the Service Connection Standard Detail drawings as shown within the Construction Drawings. - B. HDPE casing shall be used when service lines are bored. - C. Schedule 80 PVC may be used for open cut installations. - D. Steel casing must be used for lateral encased crossings at all TxDOT roadways.
+HDPE casing may be used in lieu of steel casing per Figure: 43 TAC §21.40(a)(2)(A).

+3.3 TAPPING PVC WATER MAINS

+A. Single meter service shall include PVC adaptor coupling with corporation stop.

+3.4 SINGLE SERVICE LINE- SINGLE AND DUAL METERS

+A. Single service lines with single and dual meters shall conform to the Service Connection Standard Detail drawings as shown within the Construction Drawings.

+3.5 TAPPING ASBESTOS CEMENT WATER MAINS (AC PIPE)

-- C. Service saddles must be used when tapping AC pipe. - D. Drill tools shall be used for services less than 2-inches in size. - E. Shell type drills shall be used for all services 2-inches and greater in size.
+- A. Service line tapping of AC pipe shall be completed during the period immediately before or after hydrostatic pressure testing operations so that subsequent flushing will maximize the elimination of contaminants associated with the tapping process. - B. Direct tapping into the pipe wall without use of a service saddle will not be allowed.
+Service saddles must be used when tapping AC pipe. - C. Drill tools shall be used for services less than 2-inches in size. - D. Shell type drills shall be used for all services 2-inches and greater in size.